Despite the odds being stacked against them, FC Bayern may still hold the "biggest advantage" heading into the second leg against PSG | Goal.com US

 In the 58th minute of the first leg against Paris Saint-Germain, FC Bayern found themselves 2–5 down.
-The Parc des Princes was buzzing, the Munich side seemed beaten, and the PSG players were "high-fiving each other as if they'd already won," sporting director Max Eberl noted.
-Yet Bayern roared back with remarkable resolve, pulling within 4–5, so everything remains up for grabs ahead of Wednesday's second leg.
+The Parc des Princes was buzzing, the Munich side seemed beaten, and the PSG players were "high-fiving each other as if they'd already won", noted sporting director Max Eberl.
+Yet Bayern roared back with remarkable resolve, pulling within 4-5, so everything remains up for grabs ahead of Wednesday's second leg.

 Translated by

-Despite the odds being stacked against them, Bayern Munich still possess what could be the "biggest advantage" heading into the second leg against PSG
+Despite the odds being stacked against them, FC Bayern may still possess the "biggest advantage" heading into the second leg against PSG

 The Munich side once again demonstrated their impressive resilience and fitness levels in Paris.
 In fact, even more might have been possible in the closing stages.
 "Towards the end, Paris looked tired, were suffering from cramps and were playing for time," analysed Joshua Kimmich.
 "You could really sense it: there was still something to be had.
 A 5–5 draw was on the cards."

-Chief pundit Lothar Matthäus concurred, labelling Bayern "physically superior"; he noted that the Munich side covered almost six additional kilometres and saw clear distress etched on their opponents' faces.
-"Paris were on their last legs, defending with their tongues hanging out," he said.
+Chief pundit Lothar Matthäus concurred, labelling Bayern "physically totally superior".
+The visitors covered almost six kilometres more than their opponents, and Matthäus saw clear signs of distress on the Parisians' faces.
+They had come "on their last legs", he said, defending "with their tongues hanging out".

 According to Matthäus, fitness and freshness will be "the biggest advantage" for FC Bayern in the second leg.
-That view is understandable given recent impressions, yet it feels somewhat sensational.
-After all, the numbers suggest the opposite: key Paris players have been under significantly less pressure this season than their Munich counterparts.
+Given recent impressions, the claim is understandable, yet it also sounds sensational.
+In fact, several statistics suggest the opposite: Paris's star players have been under far less pressure this season than their Munich counterparts.

 - AFP

-Michael Diaz, Luis Olise and Harry Kane are near ever-presents in the Bayern Munich lineup.
+Michael Olise, Luis Díaz and Harry Kane are virtually ever-presents in Bayern Munich's starting XI.

-The eleven players expected to start for FC Bayern on Wednesday have already clocked up a combined total of 34,153 minutes.
-Their PSG counterparts have managed just 29,463 minutes across the same number of competitive matches.
+The eleven players expected to start for FC Bayern on Wednesday have already racked up a combined 34,153 minutes.
+Their PSG counterparts, despite playing the same number of competitive matches, have logged only 29,463.
 Ten Munich players have already spent over 2,800 minutes on the pitch this season, compared with just three from Paris.

 The gap is widest in attack: wingers Luis Diaz (3,760) and Michael Olise (3,716) lead the Munich minutes chart, with striker Harry Kane (3,690) sitting fourth behind Kimmich.
 Yet the trio show no signs of burnout, continuing to find the net with alarming regularity.
 In contrast, PSG's attacking trio of Khvicha Kvaratskhelia (2,576), Désiré Doué (2,235) and Ousmane Dembélé (1,913) have logged considerably fewer minutes.

-FC Bayern vs. PSG: Playing time so far for the expected starting line-up
+FC Bayern vs. PSG: Playing time so far for the likely starters

 - Getty Images Sport